The city where the past and present meet

 On Sundays and public holidays, you can enjoy a bike ride, run, or leisurely stroll down the city's Cycleway, which is almost 75 miles long and distributed across Bogotá's principal roads.

 On these same days (Sundays and public holidays), don't forget to visit the Flea Markets located in Usaquén and downtown Bogotá, places that bring together books, artisanal works, antiques, and a wide range of other items you'll only find there.
+Indeed, those are considered to be some of the best touristic places you can visit in Bogota.

 Taking a tour of the city's magnificent open air gallery with works from the best national and international graffiti artists is yet another experience you won't want to miss out on.
+Without a doubt, one of the things to do in Bogota.

 - Bogotá has many information stands for tourists.
 If you have questions, you can visit one of these stands, where tourism professionals will be more than happy to help you out.